the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Simulator-Visualizers.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 A 3D scene of the brain activity.

+Mouse interaction:

+You can change the view by pressing a mouse button and dragging it.

+* the left button rotates the brain around the center of the screen.
+* the right button translates the brain.
-Use the mouse to rotate the brain and the mouse wheel to zoom in/out.
+* the middle button and the scroll wheel zoom towards the center of the screen.

+Pressing the shift key and the left button has the same effect as the right button.

+Pressing the control key will rotate or translate in the model space.

 The SPACE key will show a top view.
 The CURSOR Keys will show axis aligned views.